 Clause 4.1(d) requires internal walls to extend to a barrier to stop or limit the spread of fire over the top of the wall.
-Such a requirement is not considered necessary when a soleoccupancy unit occupies the whole of the top storey.
+Such a requirement is not considered necessary when a sole-occupancy unit occupies the whole of the top storey.
 This concession applies to buildings of Type B construction.
+Clause 4.1(d) only applies to internal walls required to have an FRL with respect to integrity and insulation.
+This is consistent with the intent that the walls are only required to extend to the underside of a floor or roof, etc when the wall is required to perform a fire separating function.